Select Page

 • You admit when something rattled you.

-• You let people see your uncertainty—and survive it.
+• You let people see your uncertainty (and notice you’re still okay).

 And along the way, you begin to ask deeper questions: What do I actually want?
 What am I afraid of?
 What do I believe in?
 What kind of man am I becoming?